Exceptional cases: changing orders with immediate effect at a standard review

 Cases that could require immediate actionBack to top

-Exceptional cases will involve a significant and immediate risk to the public, or it will be proportionate to act in the interests of the nurse or midwife.
+Exceptional cases will involve a significant and immediate risk to the public, or it will be proportionate to act in the interests of the nurse, midwife or nursing associate.
 For example:

-- A nurse or midwife, states that they have been practising in breach of conditions, or their insight into former behaviour has drastically deteriorated.
+- A nurse, midwife or nursing associate, states that they have been practising in breach of conditions, or their insight into former behaviour has drastically deteriorated.

-- A nurse or midwife, who had previously been suspended, demonstrates to the panel that they are now able to practice with restriction.
+- A nurse, midwife or nursing associate, who had previously been suspended, demonstrates to the panel that they are now able to practice with restriction.
 They have been offered a job to start the next day, but cannot accept employment while their registration is suspended.

-If a nurse or midwife’s concern is that the current order is too restrictive, the panel should consider the public interest in allowing the order to reach an end, to properly mark the misconduct, or to address the risks identified.
+If a nurse, midwife or nursing associate’s concern is that the current order is too restrictive, the panel should consider the public interest in allowing the order to reach an end, to properly mark the misconduct, or to address the risks identified.

 Where a panel has identified significant public protection concerns, it should assess what the real and immediate risk is, and whether the public is adequately protected for the few weeks left to run.
-For example, where a nurse or midwife is on a conditions of practice order, but the public is adequately protected because the nurse or midwife is not currently employed and is subject to stringent conditions, such as direct supervision, there is no need for an immediate change to a suspension order.
+For example, where a nurse, midwife or nursing associate is on a conditions of practice order, but the public is adequately protected because the nurse, midwife or nursing associate is not currently employed and is subject to stringent conditions, such as direct supervision, there is no need for an immediate change to a suspension order.

 A panel’s powersBack to top